 - Around 6.8 million U.S. adults are affected by generalized anxiety disorder each year.

-- It is often characterized by extreme worrying, insomnia, muscle tension, restlessness, difficulty concentrating, irritability and fatigue.
+- It is often characterized by extreme worrying, insomnia, muscle tension, restlessness, irritability, fatigue, etc.

 - People can develop this condition either as a child or as an adult.

 - Psychotherapy and medication, along with a healthy lifestyle can greatly help a patient combat GAD.

 Frequently Asked Questions (FAQs)

 Generalized anxiety disorder has a moderate genetic risk 13 of about 30%.
 It can be triggered by a variety of biopsychosocial causes.

 2. What is the difference between generalized anxiety disorder and phobic disorder?